oceandatabank/Data-policy/README_en.md

       - **For NSTC-funded projects and voluntarily contributed datasets**
         Use the same format as *Ship Underway Data*.

-      - **For Published journal articles and international open-access databases**
+      - **For other sources**
-        As these sources are not owned by ODB (*), the original sources will be provided and should be cited accordingly (**).
+        As these sources are not owned by ODB (*), original sources will be provided if your requested dataset includes such records.
+Please refer to the field “bibliographicCitation” for proper citation. (**).

         <br>